 - Finally, this set of four face mask minis from Earth Harbor includes two powder masks, one peel, and one scrub/mask combo.
 I haven’t finished mine, but I’d say each is enough for at least 6-8 uses.
 (And I’ve become a fan of Earth Harbor this year – their charcoal face wash bar and mineral sunscreen are part of my everyday routine.)

 Most gift sets come in some sort of plastic tray and/or box – but this one is all paperboard packaging!
-(But the Earth Harbor jars do have plastic lids, which is where Dew Mighty is in a league of its own with its completely plastic-free and refillable packaging.)
+(But the Earth Harbor jars do have plastic lids.
+That’s why Dew Mighty is in a league of its own with its completely plastic-free and refillable packaging.)

 No plastic tray – a step in the right direction!
 (And not very common in gift sets.
 Not pictured: The outer box is plastic-free, too.)